ismailrazak/BA/README.md

-hospital records for patients and doctors in django.
+hospital records for patients and doctors in django made for banao task 1.